Poland Is Not Yet Lost: Current official lyrics

+Original text by Józef Wybicki

 Music

 The melody of the Polish anthem is a lively and rhythmical mazurka.
 Mazurka as a musical form derives from the stylization of traditional melodies for the folk dances of Mazovia, a region in central Poland.
 It is characterized by a triple meter and strong accents placed irregularly on the second or third beat.
-Considered one of Poland's national dances in pre-partition times, it owes its popularity in 19th-century West European ballrooms to the mazurkas of Frédéric Chopin.
+Considered one of Poland's national dances in pre-partition times, it owes its popularity in 19th-century Western European ballrooms to the mazurkas of Frédéric Chopin.

-The composer of "Mazurek Dąbrowskiego" is unknown.
+The composer of "Mazurek Dąbrowskiego" is not known, though most contemporary performances of it utilize a modern arrangement by composer Kazimierz Sikorski.
 The melody is most probably Wybicki's adaptation of a folk tune that had already been popular during the second half of the 18th century.
-The composition used to be erroneously attributed to Michał Kleofas Ogiński who was known to have written a march for Dąbrowski's legions.
-Several historians confused Ogiński's "Marche pour les Légions polonaises" ("March for the Polish Legions") with Wybicki's mazurka, possibly due to the mazurka's chorus "March, march, Dąbrowski", until Ogiński's sheet music for the march was discovered in 1938 and proven to be a different piece of music than Poland's national anthem.
+The composition used to be erroneously attributed to Michał Kleofas Ogiński, who was known to have written a march for Dąbrowski's legions.
+Several historians confused Ogiński's "Marche pour les Légions polonaises" ('March for the Polish Legions') with Wybicki's mazurka, possibly due to the mazurka's chorus "March, march, Dąbrowski", until Ogiński's sheet music for the march was discovered in 1938 and proven to be a different piece of music than Poland's national anthem.